bradleyjeck/epanetReader/README.md

 Epanet's .inp and .rpt formats into R.  Some basic summary information and plots are also provided.

 Epanet is a highly popular tool for water network simulation.
-It can difficult to access network information for subsequent analysis and visualization.
+It can be difficult to access network information for subsequent analysis and visualization.
 This is a real strength of R however, and there many tools already existing in R to support analysis and visualization.